Error E-08 — zone fault

 - The range powers off mid-cycle and displays E-08 upon restarting

-This error is most commonly caused by a faulty induction coil, a failed zone control board, or damaged wiring connections between the cooking zone and the main control board.
+Typically, this error is traced back to a faulty induction coil, a failed zone control board, or damaged wiring connections between the cooking zone and the main control board.

 Tools & Parts Needed